booleanbites/houzi-doc/_docs/custom-widgets/property_detail_page_widget.md

 ---
-title: Change design of any section in property detail page
+title: Change design of any section in Property Detail Page
 category: Custom Widgets
 order: 6
 ---